 World Asthma Foundation: You write about the microbiome and sustainable health care.
 Can you explain why this matters?

 Dr. Dietert: I think that recent estimates from CDC and WHO, that global death by these non-communicable diseases like asthma, inflammatory bowel, and the like, it’s not just developed countries but developing countries as well.
 Is 70-75% of all deaths are from these conditions.

 My family are well represented in some of these diseases.
 We know the trajectory, we’ve lived the trajectory and there’s a different way to go.
-Once you recognize that it really starts with our interaction with the external world, and that is the interface: the microbiome.
+Once you recognize that it starts with our interaction with the external world, and the microbiome is the interface.
 It’s what they see: the chemicals, drugs, food first.
 And what we get is what they’ve dealt with and left behind or metabolized and reacted to.

-We can control that and we should control that and it should be integrated so that we’re dealing, again, like the regenerative agriculture people.
+We can and should control that and it should be integrated so we’re dealing with it like the regenerative agriculture people.
 Dealing with the soil, the air, the water, the plants, the animals, and us as a continuum of microbial interactions, where we can really have everything be healthy and sustainable.

 Quite frankly, I think I’ve discussed in the book, we’ve cured very few of these diseases.
 We treat symptoms.
-In fact, we treat presenting symptoms.
+In fact, we only treat presenting symptoms.
 I’ve shown how these diseases are all very much connected as co-morbid factors of each other.
 A child diagnosed with asthma, we know what kind of diseases are likely to show up in those groups of children with asthma as they age.